Fireworks injuries can range from burns to complete loss of the hand and fingers.

 What kind of injuries do you historically see on the Fourth of July?

 Obviously, burn injuries are the most common.
-Sparkler injuries usually to small children typically lead the way.
-These injuries happen when a child grabs the end of the sparkler and when a child walks into a lit sparkler.
+Sparkler injuries, usually to small children, typically lead the way.
+These injuries happen when a child grabs the end of the sparkler or when a child walks into a lit sparkler.
 The temperature of the sparkler can cause a third-degree burn very rapidly.
-This is especially problematic if the injury is to the eye as this can cause permanent visual loss.
+This is especially problematic if the injury is to the eye, as this can cause permanent visual loss.

 What additional precautions can parents take to ensure a safe holiday?